Astig-1982/Books-Project/README.md

 # The Books Project

-The Books Project is an app that serves as a guide to some of the most famous books and authors from classic to contemporary times.
+The Books Project is website that serves as a guide to some of the most famous books and authors from classic to contemporary times.

 ## Developer's Goals